Parquery/elm-docstyle/README.rst

     --help, -h          Print the help output.
     --version, -v       Print the package version.
     --verbose           If set, the offending comments are added to the error report in full.
-    --check_all         If set, the checker goes through all declarations; otherwise, only through exported ones.
+    --check_all         If set, all the function declarations are checked (including the non-exported ones).
+                        Otherwise, only the exported function declarations are checked.
     --config_path       Path to the elm-docstyle JSON config.
 If unspecified, a default config is used.
-    --format            Output format for CLI.
-Defaults to "human".
-Options: "human"|"json".
+    --format            Output format ("human" or "json").
+The default is "human".

-The checker will look recursively for Elm files in all the directories given, excluding the ``elm-stuff``.
+Elm-docstyle will look recursively for Elm files in all the directories given, excluding the ``elm-stuff``.

 Configuration
 =============

 You can specify a configuration as a .json file, which needs to contain the field "excludedChecks" as a list of strings.
 The excluded checks will be fed to the checker and ignored.

 Example of a elm-docstyle-config.json file:

 .. code-block:: JSON